Shoukozumi/Toybox/README.md

-# FunBox
+# WFunBox
-A series of games and cheats I personally made
+### WFB (short for WFunBox) is a collection of problem solving algorithm and games I personally created

+## Color Solver
+Color solver is a color difference identifier designed for an online [color identifying game](http://game.ioxapp.com/eye-test/game.html#).